About Dental Implants

 Who Are Candidates for Dental Implants?

 Due to advances in dental implant technology, most people can now successfully receive dental implants.
 In the past, patients with too much bone loss around their missing teeth could not receive implants, as implants need a certain amount of bone support to be stable.
 We use modern bone grafting techniques to restore bone and provide needed support for implants.
-When performing full-arch tooth replacement, our doctors are usually able to provide stable replacement teeth without the need for bone grafting.
+When performing full-arch tooth replacement, Dr. Levine is usually able to provide stable replacement teeth without the need for bone grafting.

 Even patients with health complications, that formerly made implant placement too risky, are now candidates.
 This includes patients with medical issues such as diabetes, cardiovascular disease, and who smoke heavily.
-The doctors will work directly with your physician to make sure a compromised health situation does not prevent successful implant placement.
+Dr. Levine will work directly with your physician to make sure a compromised health situation does not prevent successful implant placement.

 There are no age limits on who can receive dental implants, except for patients who are so young that their jaw structures have not yet fully developed.